harshitBhardwaj97/Kreditz-Selenium-Java/README.md

 ### 4. **ContactUsPageTests**

 - **verifyContactUsHeadingIsVisible**: Verifying if the contact us heading is visible on the Contact Us page.
+- **verifyErrorMessagesAreDisplayed**: Verifying if error messages are displayed when required fields are not filled.

 ### 5. **UseCasesPageTests**